kianwasabi/SunnyBoy/README.md

-# Web-Application Porject #1 Weather Information!
+# Web-Application Project #1 Weather Information!
-A Weather Application that is connected to the OpenWeather API, displays Weatherinformation and  administers and controls several ioT clients.
+A Weather Application that is connected to the OpenWeather API displays Weatherinformation and administers and controls several ioT clients.

 ## Project Status:
 - IN PROGRESS